ajclarkson/dotfiles/README.md

 ## Manual steps

-- iterm2 is installed by cask, however the profile is not automatically configured and should be done manually.
-For convenience, the profile json is saved in the `~/.oh-my-zsh/custom/iterm-profile-config.json` location after `install` is run.
 - logitune is installed by cask, but right now the formula only grabs the installer.
 The logs will output a command to open it **but this is a manual step which must be completed on the first run**.
 If it isn't completed, subsequent runs will still display the "logitune is already installed" message, even though it actually isn't.

 ## Credit